All Episodes

 Adopt a soldier.

-We in California and throughout the uh Western states uh have uh are ruled by the word carefully, we are ruled by the Ninth Circuit Court of Appeals, affectionately known here in our area as the Ninth Circus Court of Appeals.
+We in California and throughout the Western states are ruled by, and I use the word carefully, we are ruled by the Ninth Circuit Court of Appeals, affectionately known here in our area as the Ninth Circus Court of Appeals.

-In the past few years, the ninth has tried to make pot legal, ban the Pledge of Allegiance, give prisoners a right to procreate, and hand cross dressers a right to political asylum.
+Just to give you a flavor of this, in the past few years, the Ninth has tried to make POT legal, ban the Pledge of Allegiance, give prisoners a right to procreate, and hand cross-dressers a right to political asylum.

-So this court already on its own trajectory, its own vision of the progressive world we should live in, has now uh, well, done away with parental rights.
+So this court, already on its own trajectory, its own vision of the progressive world we should live in, has now, well, done away with parental rights.

 Every part was sent home to the parents for review except for the sex part.